Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 Key concepts of the Azure .NET SDK can be found [here](https://azure.github.io/azure-sdk/dotnet_introduction.html).

-### Azure AD custom extensions
+### Microsoft Entra custom extensions

-Custom extensions allow you to handle Azure AD events, integrate with external systems, and customize what happens in your application authentication experience.
-For example, a custom claims provider is a custom extension that allows you to enrich or customize application tokens with information from external systems that can't be stored as part of the Azure AD directory.
+Custom extensions allow you to handle Microsoft Entra authentication events, integrate with external systems, and customize what happens in your application authentication experience.
+For example, a custom claims provider is a custom extension that allows you to enrich or customize application tokens with information from external systems that can't be stored as part of the Microsoft Entra directory.

 ### Authentication events trigger

-The authentication events trigger allows a function to be executed when an authentication event is sent from the Azure AD event service.
+The authentication events trigger allows a function to be executed when an authentication event is sent from the Microsoft Entra event service.

 ### Authentication events trigger output binding

-The authentication events trigger output binding allows a function to send authentication event actions to the Azure AD event service.
+The authentication events trigger output binding allows a function to send authentication event actions to the Microsoft Entra event service.

 ## Documentation